BIG-SA/BASH-Intro-2018/notes/2_filters.md

 This dates back to the days before everyone had printers, when printing to the screen was the main method of interacting with computers.
 We can display a line of plain text in `stdout` by using the command `echo`, which we briefly saw last week.
 The most simple program that people learn to write in most languages is called "Hello World" and we’ll do the same thing today.
+For this line, the quotes can either be single or double.

 ```
 echo 'Hello World'